James-Muthama/CustomerInsightAI/README.md

 2. **AI-based Categorization**: The converted text is then processed by an AI model to understand and categorize the content based on predefined categories.

 ## Usage
-The primary goal of CustomerInsightAI is to streamline the analysis of customer feedback, providing valuable insights into customer sentiments and concerns.
-This can be particularly useful in the data observability of customer care calls.
+The primary goal of CustomerInsightAI is to streamline customer call analysis, providing valuable insights into customer sentiments and concerns.
+This can be particularly useful in the data visualisation of customer care calls.

 ## Dataset Used
-The project utilizes a dataset from Kaggle, which can be found [here](https://www.kaggle.com/datasets/bitext/training-dataset-for-chatbotsvirtual-assistants).
+The project utilizes a dataset from Kaggle, found [here](https://www.kaggle.com/datasets/bitext/training-dataset-for-chatbotsvirtual-assistants).

 ## Requirements
 Below are the required Python libraries as specified in the `requirements.txt` file: